nucleuscloud/neosync/docs/blog/2024-08-15-dynamodb-upgrades.md

     image_url: https://assets.nucleuscloud.com/neosync/blog/authorHeadshots/evis.png
 ---

-1. First class support for integrating with DynamoDB
+1. Update default GPT models in Neosync
-2. Fixed a bug that was causing some Redis values to not get cleaned up
+2. Added initial support for SQL Server
-3. Update generate_state transformer to return full state names as an option
+3. Added support for ConsistentReads in DynamoDB
-4. Add role permissions to MYSQL connection
+4. Support seeds for all transformers for deterministic outputs
-5. Improve mysql init schema options to resolve circular dependencies
+5. Add support for DynamoDB key deep linking
-6. Add auto-complete to custom javascript transformers
+6. Add support for configuring app resources in helm chart
-7. Update Connect page to ensure that users only select valid destinations based on the source connection
+7. Fix benthos issue from main lib that was causing type loss in DynamoDB
-8. Support subsetting within DynamoDB
+8. Add subsetting to DynamoDB
-9. Update integration tests to parallelize
+9. Add support to DynamoDB for default transformations of unmapped types
-10. Fix a rare data race issue that occurs in Benthos
+10. Fix a bug in Mysql that occurred when a column was named with a reserved keyword